Myths About Online Schools

 MYTH: My child will spend all day staring at a computer.

-FACT: While attendance, planning, and assessment are all recorded online, only about 30 percent of the K–8 lessons are taught online.
-The rest of the K12 curriculum relies on printed and/or hnads-on materials, including beautifully crafted textbooks, paint, rocks, and telescopes.
+FACT: While attendance, planning, and assessment are all recorded online, only about 30 percent of the K–5 lessons are taught online.
+The rest of the K–5 curriculum relies on printed and hands-on materials, including beautifully crafted textbooks, paint, rocks, and telescopes.
+At the middle school level, students' online workload increases, and by high-school, students will spend nearly their entire school day online.

 MYTH: Online schools don't meet the curriculum requirements for public schools.

-FACT: Tennessee Virtual Academy is a public school program that happens to operate outside a traditional classroom.
+FACT: Tennessee Virtual Academy and Tennessee Virtual High School are public school programs that happen to operate outside a traditional classroom.
 As public school students, your children will be expected to spend a certain amount of time each day engaged in schoolwork.
 They will also be required to take standardized tests mandated by the state of Tennessee.
-The K12 curriculum was developed by experts to meet or exceed state academic standards, and has proven to be one of the top-scoring online school curriculum programs in the nation.
+The K12 curriculum was developed by experienced educators and provides your student with a quality education.